sidebase/sidebase/README.md

     - `nvm use`: If you use `nvm`, use this command to make sure that your local environment uses the correct, required node version
     - Pre-commit checking (husky) & fixing (lint-staged)
     - github CI pipeline to linting, testing, typing checks
-    - nuxt-component support in tests and histoire
+    - nuxt-component support in tests
     - debug sql database queries by setting `logging: true` in the `database/index.ts`: This will show you a live log of all ongoing database queries which is super helpful to debug database problems

 ### Guides